Caltech-IPAC/nexsciTAP/Sphinx/install.rst

    python setup.py bdist_wheel

-command and then "pip install" the wheel file in the ./dist subdirectory for each package.
+command and then "pip install" the wheel file this builds in the ./dist subdirectory for each package.
 This gets us to the same place as the "pip install" in the Quickstart.
 We still have to add the same CGI program and configuration file.